 Simon Daniels and his team decided it was time for a change.
 Learning from their previous trendy take, they redesigned the Microsoft logo in 1982 to tone down the rock star logo for something more subtle.

-This version that Daniels created echoed the original Microsoft logo from the 70s, using a similar font but in a cleaner, simpler format.
+This version that Daniels created echoed the original Microsoft logo from the 70s, using a similar font but in a cleaner, simpler format and was nicknaming this logo the “Blibbet” logo.
 It created a softer, rounder logo with an ultra-simple sans-serif font.

 This version of the Microsoft logo also fully separated the company from its disco origins and the two-year stint with the rock-and-roll, rebellious imagining.
 It illustrated how the brand was steering toward a greater focus on the technology itself.